-Plans for this building were made beginning in 1928 by a group headed by an Italian Count, a member of the royal Italian Family.
+Plans for our historic Chicago hotel were made beginning in 1928 by a group headed by an Italian Count, a member of the royal Italian Family.
 His concept was to build an elegant private club that would be attractive to people working in the Financial District.
 The club would occupy the lower portion of the building and the rest of it would be occupied by commercial tenants.

 The building proceeded under construction with funds from the purchase of stocks and bonds by club members.
 Then came the crash of 1929 and the Great Depression.
 The building was completed up to the 18th floor at this point.
 The members realized there was no one to rent the office spaces, hence, no opportunity to get a return on their investment.
 The developers decided not to continue construction and finished the building at the 22nd floor.